skeeto/skeeto.github.com/_posts/2016-09-05-Inspecting-C-s-qsort-Through-Animation.markdown

 ### Cygwin

 It turns out Cygwin borrowed its qsort() from BSD.
-It's identical to the above.
+It's pixel identical to the above.
 I hadn't noticed until I looked at the frame counts.

 <img class="resetable" onclick="gifreset(this)" src="/img/qsort/cygwin.gif" alt="" title="Cygwin (BSD)"/>

 ### MSVCRT.DLL (MinGW) and UCRT (Visual Studio)

-MinGW builds against the MSVCRT.DLL found on every Windows system, despite its [unofficial status][msvcrt].
-Until recently Microsoft didn't include a C standard library as part of the OS.
-That changed with their [Universal CRT][ucrt] (UCRT) announcement.
+MinGW builds against MSVCRT.DLL, found on every Windows system despite its [unofficial status][msvcrt].
+Until recently Microsoft didn't include a C standard library as part of the OS, but that changed with their [Universal CRT (UCRT) announcement][ucrt].
 I thought I'd try them both.

-Turns out they borrow their old qsort() for the UCRT, and the result is the same: sorted in **417 frames**.
+Turns out they borrowed their old qsort() for the UCRT, and the result is the same: sorted in **417 frames**.
 It chooses a pivot from the median of the ends and the middle, swaps the pivot to the middle, then partitions.
 Looking to the middle for the pivot makes sorting